Data-Driven Search and Analysis of Research Software

 Problem

-As a basis, we use the static program analysis framework flowR which is designed for the R programming language [3]. flowR is currently unable to deal with reflective and code-modifying constructs like eval, body, quote, and parse in its static dataflow graph.
+As a basis, we use the static program analysis framework flowR which is designed for the R programming language [3]. flowR is currently unable to deal with reflective and code-modifying constructs like body, quote, and parse in its static dataflow graph.

 While handling such constructs statically may be infeasible in the general case, we first want to focus on a set of common cases that appear frequently.